oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 - `labels`: The labels corresponding to the terms used in expressions, and the labels usable for the display.
 There are directly linked by the list of terms, as well as by the keyboard layouts.
-- `areaBroker`: The component responsible to manage the display layout, giving access to the placeholders.
+- `areaBroker`: The component responsible for the management of the layout display, giving access to the placeholders.
 - `plugin`: The plugins abstraction on which each calculator plugin should rely to be compatible with the calculator.